Crewe and Shrewsbury Railway: Shrewsbury and Hereford Railway

-In 1846 Parliament sanctioned an Act of Parliament allowing the new Shrewsbury and Hereford Railway.
+Parliament passed an act of Parliament, the Shrewsbury and Hereford Railway Act 1846 (9 & 10 Vict. c. cccxxv), allowing the new Shrewsbury and Hereford Railway (S&HR).
 Built to standard gauge and engineered by Thomas Brassey, the line was to cover 50.5 mi, following an approximate route of the valley of the River Wye.

 At its southern end, it would connect the major market town of Hereford with the northern terminals the GWR's Hereford, Ross and Gloucester Railway and the LNWR's Newport, Abergavenny and Hereford Railway, allowing access through to the coal fields and ports of South Wales.
 A joint Railway Fete occurred on 6 December 1853, when all five companies connecting Hereford ran their first official trains into the town.

 At its northern end, the S&HR connected with the GWR's railways: